timber3252/omelet/README.md

 # omelet

+**This repo is the backup for the original omelet project, which is just for learning purpose.**

 A cross-platform dynamic virtual network.
 Basic functions have been implemented and tested.
 Originally designed for use in [swwind/proline](https://github.com/swwind/proline).

 ## Features